Camp Out on the Mount 2019

 This free event is supported by funding from the North Central Catchment Management Authority through the Victorian Landcare Program, as well as Mount Alexander Shire Council, Friends of the Box-Ironbark Forests, and Little Habitat Heroes.
 We will have guest presenters from Dja Dja Wurrung Clans Aboriginal Corporation, Parks Victoria and Bendigo TAFE, along with local authors and artists.
 Yummy food will also be provided by the Harcourt Lions Club, Murnong Mummas, and the Camp Out Damper Team.

 When: Saturday 6 – Sunday 7 April 2019

-Below is a run-down of the Camp Out on the Mount 2019 activities.
+Below is a run-down of the Camp Out on the Mount 2019 program.
 You are more than welcome to attend some or all of the activities.
-Please let us know through the booking website which activities you plan to attend, as this will help us have an idea of how many people to expect and cater for.
+Please let us know through the booking website which activities you plan to attend, as this will help us in planning how many people to cater for.

 If you have any questions, please call Asha on (03) 5472 1594 or email email@example.com

 Please note: activities will be cancelled in the case of severe weather.